The Wang Report

 Fast, exact, unsparing.

 Sydney, 1998.
 Born in Hong Kong, family to Sydney in 2002.
 UNSW economics and statistics, graduating 2021.
-Two years at a Sydney sports analytics firm doing AFL and NRL client work, then a year at the Australian Financial Review's sports desk as a data journalist.
+Two years at a Sydney sports analytics firm doing AFL and NRL client work, then a year at a national financial daily's sports desk as a data journalist.
 Recruited by Dev Chatterjee in early 2025 and joined the Wang Report.
 Lives in Sai Ying Pun.
 Competitive sabre fencer; has been to every Hong Kong Sevens since she was nine.

 Beat: Sports Desk research and verification.
 Co-bylines on Sports Desk pieces.
-Co-author with Aya Nakamura of the HKJC Read.
+Co-author with Priscilla Yeung of the HKJC Read.

 On the masthead: The desk's data and verification spine.
 The first Research Editor on the publication.

-Co-bylined Sports Desk pieces · HKJC Read with Aya Nakamura · reads the database before the press release
+Co-bylined Sports Desk pieces · HKJC Read with Priscilla Yeung · reads the database before the press release

 Vivian Wong's profile →